 Recently, I read an article on Time.com about how much the average American spends on coffee, gas, and other neccessities.
 This made me curious about how we compare to the average consumer.

 Coffee – The Consumerist cited Accounting Principals’ latest Workonomix survey and said the average American worker is spending about $1,092/year on coffee.
 Really?
 That is a lot of money!
 I drink a cup of French Pressed coffee in the morning with breakfast and that’s about it.
-Once in a long while, I would need an extra jolt in the afternoon, but my work place has free coffee so I don’t have to shell out $3 + to Starbucks.
+Once in a long while, I would need an extra jolt in the afternoon, but my work place has of the many Aramark office coffee machines so I don’t have to shell out $3 + to Starbucks.
 I would guess that I spend $10/month at most on coffee beans = $120 per year.
 Mrs. RB40 on the other hand sneaks out to Starbucks once in a while for a seasonal drink and I have no idea how much she spends.
 I think she mostly uses gift cards there.

 Lunch at work – 66% of the workforce buys their lunch to the tune of $37/week on average.
 That’s almost $2,000/year.
 I usually bring leftovers for lunch, but once in a while, I don’t have anything in the fridge and I’ll go out to eat.
 This happens probably 2-3 times/month.
 It’s difficult to calculate the cost of leftovers, but how about $2/lunch.
 I’ll say I spend $12/week for the total of $624/year.
 Mrs. RB40 just told me that she sometimes sneaks out for lunch, too, instead of bringing her usual sandwich.